anishfyi/landscape-calculator/README.md

 # Landscape Cost Calculator

-A modern React + TypeScript app to estimate landscaping project costs and explore flexible payment plans.
-Users can select features (tiles, pool, pergola, lighting, etc.), choose a quality/budget tier, and instantly view total costs and 3/6/12‑month payment plans.
-Results can be viewed in AED or USD.
+A modern React and TypeScript application to estimate landscaping project costs and explore flexible payment plans.
+Users can select features (tiles, pool, pergola, lighting, and more), choose a budget tier, and instantly view total costs and 3, 6, and 12‑month payment plans.
+Results can be viewed in United Arab Emirates Dirham or United States Dollar.

 ## Features